BitPatty/race-announcer-bot/README.md

 ![MySQL 5.7](https://github.com/BitPatty/RaceAnnouncerBot/workflows/MySQL%205.7/badge.svg)
 ![MySQL 8.0](https://github.com/BitPatty/RaceAnnouncerBot/workflows/MySQL%208.0/badge.svg)

-A **work in progress** rewrite of the SRL race announcer bot for Discord, originally written in NodeJS.
+A **WIP** cross-platform rewrite of the SRL race announcer bot for Discord, originally written in NodeJS.

 ## Requirements

-The bot requires a valid MySQL Database connection supplied via environment variables as well as a discord bot token.
+The project requires a valid MySQL Database connection specified through environment variables (see `.env.example`) as well as a discord bot token.

 ## Using docker-compose

-Create an `.env` file in the root of the project based on the `.env.example` file and run `docker-compose up` to spin up the bot and api containers.
+Create an `.env` file in the root of the project based on the `.env.example` file and run `docker-compose up` to spin up the bot and api container.

 ### Preview